Practice uncomfortable social situations with VR

 Q: How long does a training in VR last?

 A: You always control how long you exercise, and can end the exercise at any time during the course.
-Some people may feel that they get enough after five minutes in a simulated job interview, while others like to take half an hour at a time.

 Q: How often do I have to train in VR?